Resources for Identifying, Developing, and Effectively Using Pre-Work

 - Be assigned and used consistently from the beginning of the curriculum/block

-- Give students an action/recall activity – self-check quiz, question to answer, outline/table to fill in, etc.
+- Give students an action/recall activity – a self-check quiz, a question to answer, an outline/table to fill in, etc.

 - Be referenced in the class session – but NOT covered in its entirety